info@digisnare.com +91-9901553321

 Industry Awareness

 • Understand the Industry: Research the industry in which the company operates.
-Familiarize yourself with key trends, challenges, and competitors.
+Familiarize yourself with key trends, challenges, and competitors, especially in digital marketing companies.

 • Company Positioning: Know how the company differentiates itself from its competitors.